-The Company's cash and cash equivalents, marketable securities, trade and other receivables, and foreign exchange forward contracts subject the Company to concentrations of credit risk.
+The Company's cash and cash equivalents, marketable securities, trade and other receivables, merchant cash advances, and foreign exchange forward contracts subject the Company to concentrations of credit risk.
 Management mitigates this risk associated with cash and cash equivalents by making deposits and entering into foreign exchange forward contracts only with large Canadian and United States banks and financial institutions that are considered to be highly credit worthy.
-Management mitigates the risks associated with marketable securities by complying with its investment policy, which stipulates minimum rating requirements, maximum investment exposures and maximum maturities.
+Management mitigates the risks associated with marketable securities by complying with its investment policy, which stipulates minimum rating requirements.

+Shopify Inc. Notes to the Condensed Consolidated Financial Statements (unaudited) Expressed in US \$000's except share and per share amounts maximum investment exposures and maximum maturities.
 Due to the Company's diversified merchant base, there is no particular concentration of credit risk related to the Company's trade receivables.
 Trade and other receivables are monitored on an ongoing basis to ensure timely collection of amounts.
+The Company has mitigated some of the risks associated with merchant cash advances by entering into an agreement with Export Development Canada to insure merchant cash advances offered by Shopify Capital.
 There are no receivables from individual merchants accounting for 10% or more of revenues or receivables.